matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 }
 ```

-5. To compile the contract, use the command `yarn hardhat compile` with the `hardhat-zksync-solc` plugin.
-This will create `artifacts-zk` and `cache-zk` folders in the root directory, instead of the usual artifacts and cache folders used by Hardhat.
+5. Run `yarn hardhat compile` which uses the `hardhat-zksync-solc` plugin to compile the contract.
+The `artifacts-zk` and `cache-zk` folders will be created in the root directory (instead of the regular Hardhat's `artifacts` and `cache`).

 ::: tip

-Remember to remove the folders named `artifacts-zk` and `cache-zk` from version control in your project.
-These folders contain compilation artifacts and cache, and it's best to add them to the `.gitignore` file to avoid them being added to your version control.
+Note that the `artifacts-zk` and `cache-zk` folders contain compilation artifacts and cache, and should not be added to version control, so it's a good practice to include them in the `.gitignore` file of your project.

 :::